-For the three months ended March 31, 2024, we derived approximately 97% of our revenue from subscription services and the remainder from professional services.
+For the three six months ended March 31, 2024 June 30, 2024, we derived approximately 97% of our revenue from subscription services and the remainder from professional services.
 Our subscription services consist primarily of subscription fees for access to our platform.
 Our subscription contracts typically have a term ranging from 1 to 3 years and are non-cancellable.
 We typically bill for services in advance annually, and we typically require payment at the beginning of each annual period.
 Our subscription revenue is recognized ratably over the contract term.
 Our professional services revenue typically is derived from non-recurring consulting services which are generally capable of being distinct and can be accounted for as separate performance obligations.
 Revenue related to these professional services is recognized at the time the services are performed.

 As part of the 2024 Restructuring Plan, we made significant changes to our go-to-market team that reduced overlay expenses, created a separate group and sales motion for our small and medium sized customers, and allocated more resources to our Enterprise Customers.
-These changes disrupted our sales efforts in the first quarter of 2024.
+These changes disrupted our sales efforts in the first quarter half of 2024, coupled with continued macroeconomic headwinds and sales execution challenges in the second quarter.
 Although subscription renewals were in line with expectations, upsells, new business, and professional services, inclusive of transactional services and one-time consulting arrangements, were more heavily impacted than anticipated.
-Based on these impacts, we expect our revenue growth in the second quarter and full year 2024 to be slower than in the same periods in the prior year.
+Based on these impacts, we expect our revenue growth to decline in the second quarter and full year half of 2024 to be slower than in compared with the same periods in the prior year.